hannahyek/cse15l-lab-reports/lab1.md

 - Try some commands
 - Here is how the `cat` command worked in my instance:
 ![Image](cse15l_labrep2.5img.png)
+> 'cat' is short for concatenate!
+In this example, I am displaying the contents of the text file 'hello.txt' in the terminal.
+I am able to locate the file 'hello.txt' by its particular file path on the ieng6 server: '/home/linux/ieng6/cse15lwi23/public/hello.txt'.

 ## Congratulations!
 You've successfully logged into a course-specific account on ieng6.
 ![Image](https://i.pinimg.com/originals/43/7c/12/437c12c5d7fb1c5d920df12308557561.jpg)